OSVR/OSVR-Unity/GettingStarted.md

 ![OSVR-Unity Quality Settings](https://github.com/OSVR/OSVR-Unity/blob/master/images/osvr_unity_quality.png?raw=true)

 ## Player Settings
 Generally, use Static and Dynamic batching to reduce draw calls.
-Note that the “Virtual Reality Supported” checkbox does not need to be checked, since Unity currently only supports Oculus and GearVR with this feature.
-Leaving it checked should not impact OSVR performance, but you will see a “[VRDevice] Initialization of device oculus failed” message that can be ignored.
+Note that the “Virtual Reality Supported” checkbox does not need to be checked, since OSVR is not a native Unity VR platform.
+Leaving it checked should not impact OSVR performance, but you may see a message like “[VRDevice] Initialization of device oculus failed” which can be ignored.

 ![OSVR-Unity Player Settings](https://github.com/OSVR/OSVR-Unity/blob/master/images/osvr_unity_player.png?raw=true)